aravindavk/gluster_changelog_to_workload/README.md

 - [ ] Script will not detect the files which are existed before enabling Changelog.(We can build the cache by crawling.
 NOT IMPLEMENTED)
+- [ ] If Changelog is disabled and enabled, script only considers latest HTIME file only for processing Changelogs.
 - [ ] More filters similar to `--not-modified-since`
 - [ ] Store Cache in common path so that script will be portable.
 - [ ] Integrate with [glustertool](https://github.com/gluster/glustertool)